 Furthermore, you might be interested to learn about Wibu-Systems contribution to the DigiFab4KMU initiative, a collaborative effort to re-engineer established approaches in the construction industry.
 In conjunction with ARNOLD IT Systems GmbH, archis Architekten + Ingenieure GmbH, and Karlsruhe Institute of Technology (KIT), the group intends to enable a meaningful integration of all construction phases and the underlying datain a single system by developing an innovative integrated virtualization system or IVS.
 Wibu-Systems is actively contributing to the design of an innovative service model that will ultimately provide the IVS to small and medium-sized businesses with added protection for the application and its data.

 Co-founder of WIBU-SYSTEMS AG, President and CEO of WIBU-SYSTEMS USA

-Marcellus Buchheit earned his Master of Science degree in computing science at the University of Karlsruhe, Germany in 1989, the same year in which he co-founded Wibu-Systems.
-He is well known for designing innovative techniques to protect software against reverse-engineering, tampering, and debugging.
-He speaks frequently at industry events and is an active member of the Industrial Internet Consortium.
-He currently serves as the President and CEO of Wibu-Systems USA, Inc. based in Edmonds, Washington State.
+Marcellus Buchheit earned a master's degree in computer science from the University of Karlsruhe, Germany, in 1989, the same year he co-founded Wibu-Systems.
+He is known for designing innovative techniques to protect software from reverse-engineering, tampering and debugging.
+He frequently speaks at industry events and is co-author of the IIC's Industry IoT Security Framework publication.
+He is currently president and CEO of Wibu-Systems USA, Inc. based in Edmonds, Washington State.